AdelKS/ZeCalculator/readme.md

 The approach is to implement the concept of a "math world":
 - Within a "math world", objects can reach and call each other for querying and evaluation.
   - Every instance of `MathWorld` is based on a `default world` that contains the usual functions and constants.
-  - A `global_world` global variable is available for projects that only need one.
-Evaluation of objects can omit givin a `MathWorld` instance, in which case the global world is assumed.
-- C++ functions can be registered within a global world, which makes it extendable.
+- C++ functions can be added to a world, which makes it extendable.
 - A math world can be locked -- i.e. objects cannot be modified by the user (except global constants) -- so that evaluation can become faster with less runtime checks & lookups.

 #### Current example code

-The library is still in its early stages, but it can already parse and evaluate expressions
+The library is still in its early stages, but it can already parse and evaluate function expressions
 ```c++
 #include <zecalculator/utils/parser.h>
 #include <zecalculator/utils/syntax_tree.h>